ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 water will carry off the heat from the
 inside, and reduce it to* freezing point.
 In India and -other tropical countries
-where ice cannot be produced, thi
+where ice cannot be produced, this
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ct:batch_ct_fox_ver01:data:sn82016399:00517173381:1876083001:0263/pct:4.042698,75.975428,14.717238,6.641209/!600,600/0/default.jpg"/>
 </td>